RogerioLimaDev/websiteVR/README.md

 # websiteVR
-my first experimente with a-fram and webvr
+my first experimente with a-frame and webvr